Voyageurs Cup: History

 The group agreed to award the cup to whichever of the four Canadian clubs in the USL A-League – the Montreal Impact, Vancouver Whitecaps, Toronto Lynx and Calgary Storm – collected the most points against each other during the regular USL season.

-Prior to the establishment of the Canadian Premier League, the cup had been contested by the Montreal Impact, Toronto Lynx, the USL and MLS incarnations of the Vancouver Whitecaps, Calgary Storm (later renamed Calgary Mustangs), Edmonton Aviators, Toronto FC, FC Edmonton and Ottawa Fury FC, along with the League1 Ontario and Première Ligue de soccer du Québec champions.

-When the CPL launched, its teams were added into the draw, to expand the clubs to include Pacific FC, Cavalry FC, Valour FC, York9 FC, Forge FC and HFX Wanderers.
+Prior to the start of the 2007 USL season, the Toronto Lynx moved to the Premier Development League, and effectively withdrew from the Voyageurs Cup competition in the process.
+As a result, in 2007 the trophy was decided solely on regular-season results between the Montreal Impact and the Vancouver Whitecaps.
+This was the last year the cup was awarded based on regular season matches.

+In 2008, the Canadian Championship was created to be the qualifying tournament for professional Canadian teams to access the CONCACAF Champions League.
+The first edition of this competition included the two remaining Canadian clubs from the USL First Division, and Toronto FC of Major League Soccer.
+The Voyageurs Cup trophy was handed over to the Canadian Soccer Association in 2008 to be presented to the Canadian Championship winners.

 The Montreal Impact won the first seven titles, the first six by virtue of their regular-season record in the USL against other Canadian sides.
 They won the inaugural 2008 Canadian Championship to retain the trophy, their seventh straight Voyageurs Cup victory.
 Toronto FC won the 2009 Canadian Championship to win the Voyageurs Cup for the first time.
+After thirteen unsuccessful attempts, the Vancouver Whitecaps FC won their first Voyageurs Cup title in 2015.
 The Calgary Storm never finished higher than fourth in the competition while the Edmonton Aviators finished third in their lone appearance in the tournament.
-Both Alberta teams folded after the 2004 season.
-The Toronto Lynx finished as runners-up in four of the five years they participated, eventually dropping down to the Premier Development League in 2007 and effectively withdrawing from the competition.
-As a result, in 2007 the trophy was decided on regular-season USL results between the Montreal Impact and the Vancouver Whitecaps FC.
+The Toronto Lynx finished as runners-up in four of the five years they participated.
+FC Edmonton played in five consecutive Canadian Championship semi-finals from 2011 to 2015, but were never able to reach the final.
+The closest they came was in 2014, when they had almost defeated the Montreal Impact on away goals, but conceded from a penalty kick in the 90+7th minute to lose 4–5 on aggregate.

-The cup is awarded by the Voyageurs, who were founded in 1996 as a national organization of fans of Canada men's national soccer team at all age levels.
-Until 2008, costs associated with the cup, such as engraving, shipping, maintenance, and promotion had been paid for by private donations from individual members of the Voyageurs.
-In 2008, the trophy was handed over to the Canadian Soccer Association to be presented to the winners of the Canadian Championship.
-The terms of the agreement were to be reviewed in 2010.

-There is also a Voyageurs Cup West for Women and Voyageurs Cup East for Women awarded since 2004.
-The first Women's Voyageurs Super Cup was contested in 2006.
+The Canadian Championship greatly expanded in size in the late 2010s.
+In 2018, the champions of the provincial semi-pro leagues were granted entry into the tournament, which gave semi-pro teams a chance to win the Voyageurs Cup for the first time.
+In 2019, the tournament more than doubled in size when all seven teams from the newly formed Canadian Premier League were added to the competition.
+In 2025, 15 teams competed for the Voyageurs Cup, with an expected expansion to 16 team for 2026.